 - Consumer Average Deliverability: 94%

 Both data sets are updated monthly and people move, addresses change, etc. Prepare to throw away 5% of all the cards you send.
-It's just the reality of direct mail.
-Just keep this in mind as you think about which data set to buy and when some postcards bounce back.
+It's just the beast in the business.
+Keep this in mind as you think about which data set to buy and when some postcards inevitabally bounce back.

 Types of Consumer Direct Mail Lists